-(Note: Titles are listed in random order)
+Note: Titles are listed in no particular order.

 Spice and Wolf